MozillaSecurity/virgo/README.md

 You have now successfully checked-out Virgo.
 To run the development version use `npm start` and to produce a production build run `npm dist`.

+> Developer extensions are enabled in non-production builds, except Devtron for analyzing IPC traffic.
+You can enable it by entering `require('devtron').install()` in the Developer Console.

 ## Commands

 For a detailed list of commands run `npm run`